XiaoouPan/conquer/README.md

 `conquer` should be working well after these steps.
 Some common error messages along with their solutions are collected below, and we'll keep updating them based on users' feedback:

-* Error: "...could not find build tools necessary to build FarmTest": Please see step 1 above.
+* Error: "...could not find build tools necessary to build conquer": Please see step 1 above.

 * Error: "library not found for -lgfortran/..": Please see step 2 above.